 - Ventilating any enclosed areas that smell of oil

-- Against rinsing any oil away or washing down the tank
+- Not to rinse any oil away or to wash down the tank

 Oil tank maintenance

 Oil tank maintenance is the best way to avoid a cracked and leaking oil tank.
 With an Oil Tanks Plus maintenance plan you can schedule engineer visits and service checks in advance when it suits you, to ensure your tank is in peak condition.
 Our engineers will be able to spot any early signs of damage and recommend the best course of action, avoiding costly breakdowns and failures in your heating system when you need it most.

 If you are concerned about the condition of your oil tank it may be a good time to think about replacing it.
 If you are unsure of the type of oil tank you need and want some advice then contact our friendly team of experts today.
 From site surveys to guidance on choosing your oil tank, we can help you.

 Read our complete oil tank replacement guide to find out more about the process.

 Oil Tanks Plus are here to get you safely back in working order

 Our highly trained and accredited nationwide network of engineers are on hand to quickly assist you in the event of a damaged oil tank.
 We cover the whole of the UK, and with our expert engineers based in over 40 locations, we can get to you no matter how remote your location.
 Contact us today.